LucHermitte/local_vimrc/README.md

 - Document how `local_vimrc` can be used with [BuildToolsWrapper](http://code.google.com/p/lh-vim/wiki/BTW) to support CMake based projects.
-- Document how to mix definitions that need to be source once only, and `local_vimrc`
+- Document how to mix definitions that need to be sourced only once, and `local_vimrc`
 - doc&test: Support the definition of the project configuration in files put a separate directory (in order to help versioning them).
 - doc: Support List of possible names for `vimrc_local` scripts